 Of course it is no secret that the USA has attempted to suppress democracy many times around the world since the end of WWII, and they have been successful in: Syria in 1949, Iran in 1953, Guatemala in 1954, the Congo in 1960, Greece in 1961, Brazil in 1964, The Dominican Republic in 1965, Italy in 1970, Chile in 1973, and others.
 In fact, the involvement of the USA in regime change around the world since the mid 19th century—both successful and unsuccessful involvement against all kinds of governments—forms a list too long to detail here.

 Now here’s my question.
 If the military and covert forces of the USA are willing to overthrow (especially) democratic/populist governments around the world, is it much of a stretch to think that authoritarian forces won’t continue to use any means possible to suppress democracy in their own country?
 Voter suppression, gerrymandering, misinformation, propaganda, and all the rest may just be the beginning.
 It is but a short step from the above to using anything, including violence, to get your way.
-Especially when you are fanatical ideologues, power seeking plutocrats, or profit obsessed corporatists.
-And the job is made even easier with the cooperation of the coercive organizations of governmental agencies like the CIA, FBI, and the Justice department.
+Especially when you are fanatical ideologues, power seeking plutocrats, or profit-obsessed corporatists.
+And the job is made even easier if you can co-opt or delegitimize governmental agencies like the CIA, FBI, and the Justice Department.

 I fear for the Republic.